 The HSO Specialty Track and Training

 For detailed information about the Health Services Specialty Track and training requirements, please see the appropriate HS Specialty Track Guidelines (XXX).
 With the passing of the new CAPR 79-1 for the Health Services Program, the first Specialty Track Guidelines were made available for HSOs, E&T Officers, and Commanders.
 The training program follows the same general outline as other specialty tracks with progression to and through the Technician Level, Senior Level and Master Level in Health Services.
-Much of the knowledge and training material is or will soon be available in the AXIS E&T system.
+Much of the knowledge and training material is or will soon be available in the AXIS Learning Management System.
 Access to that material will require the member to be entered into the HS Specialty Track.
 This assignment can be made by the Wing HSO, the member’s Commander, or the E&T Officer.

 As with all specialty tracks, the training program involves an initial orientation to the role of the Health Service Officer.
 For many new HSOs, this role will involve some very different tasks and responsibilities from those encountered outside of CAP.
 With each level there are also participation requirements where the HS training is put into practice under the guidance of a mentor with HSO experience.
 In the Senior and Master levels, the HSO will also be expected to work with other, new HSOs, mentoring them into and through the processes involved with progression through the Specialty Track.